ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/dae/Datastreaming.md

 ## The Kafka Cluster

 There is a Kafka cluster at `livedata.isis.cclrc.ac.uk`.
-Port 9092 is used for the primary Kafka broker.
-A web interface is available on port 8080.
+Port 31092 is used for the primary Kafka broker.
+A web interface is available [here](https://reduce.isis.cclrc.ac.uk/redpanda-console/overview).

 :::{important}
 It was decided that we no longer maintain the Kafka cluster, and it will be handled by the the Flexible Interactive Automation team.
 See `\\isis\shares\ISIS_Experiment_Controls\On Call\autoreduction_livedata_support.txt` for their support information.

-The Redpanda console is available [here](https://reduce.isis.cclrc.ac.uk/redpanda-console/overview) for diagnostics.
 :::

 ## Neutron Data